jamuribe/jamuribe/README.md

 ###
 - 🔭 I’m currently working on QR-eceipt and some open projects.
 I'm a volunteer at [FoldingAtHome](https://foldingathome.org/?lng=en-US)
 - ⚡ Fun fact: I'm an outdoors person.
 I love hiking, beaching, dancing and learning.
-- 🌱 I’m learning Python and A.I.
+- 🌱 I’m a student of life and among the many things I'm learning Python, Machine Learning, JS, Vue, Nest and more.

 </br>